 If you’re considering trying trail running, here are just a few of the reasons you should!
 Whether you are a running beginner or you’ve been running regularly on the road or treadmill, taking some of your runs into nature can help you to build physical and mental resilience.

 Running on uneven terrain recruits more muscles than running on a flat even surface.
 Not only are the large muscle groups like glutes, quads and hamstrings used, the smaller, stabilising muscles are also activated.
 Trail running on an uneven surface can help strengthen the core, feet, ankles, hips and more.

 Running helps to improve cardiovascular fitness

 Trail running is an excellent form of cardio.
 Although you may move a little slower than when running on the road or track, the benefit to your aerobic fitness is similar to other forms of running.
 Trail runs may be longer than your usual run, and if that's the case, you’ll boost your endurance over time.

 Running through varying terrain also helps to improve proprioception, or your awareness of your body's movement and position in relation to the space around you.
-This improves your balance and overall confidence.
+This can improve your balance and overall sense of confidence.

 Mental benefits of trail running

 Trail running is a great way to de-stress and improve your mood, not only because you’re being active, but also because you’re out in nature.

 According to 2014 research by Edge Hill University in the UK and published in Ecopsychology, physical activity done in nature can lower stress and anxiety, while boosting mental wellbeing.
 The authors found that a 90-minute walk in nature was associated with significantly lower depression, stress, and enhanced positive thinking and mental well-being, compared to walking for 90 minutes in an urban environment.